 Our Impact Report is a transparent and inspiring evaluation of how we're working: how our approaches have improved children's lives; how we've improved our ways of working; what we can learn and how we can be even more effective in the future.

-This is our eighth, annual Impact Report looking at both:
+Our Impact Report looks at both:

 breadth of impact - particularly the number of children we have reached with our programming and

 depth of impact - looking at the nature of change in children's lives.

-This year World Vision UK launched a five-year research project to improve our evidence base and our understanding of who the most vulnerable children are in the communities in which we work.
+In 2018, World Vision UK launched a five-year research project to improve our evidence base and our understanding of who the most vulnerable children are in the communities in which we work.
 This looks at the extent to which they are reached, included and impacted, and how their circumstances are addressed by World Vision programmes.
 The research spans a range of emergency, fragile and development contexts in four countries: Bangladesh, Myanmar, Sierra Leone and the Democratic Republic of Congo.
 Stage one of the research asked men, women, girls and boys separately to define what makes children most vulnerable in their context.
 Stage two then met with children defined as most vulnerable to hear about their lives.
-In Sierra Leone, children themselves conducted their own piece of research on a key vulnerability in their community: teenage pregnancy which has its own child led research report.
+Read the Summary reports for Year One and Year Two below.

 Five years after completing a programme to support inclusion of disabled people within India, World Vision UK asked an external disability expert (a person with a disability) to evaluate the impact and investigate how far the project had succeeded.